Small New Hampshire town votes for Bloomberg in primary

 DIXVILLE NOTCH, N.H.
-(AP) — Former New York City Mayor Michael Bloomberg won the votes of a tiny New Hampshire community that barely hung onto its tradition of being among the first to cast ballots in the presidential primary.
+(AP) — Former New York City Mayor Michael Bloomberg, who is not even on the ballot, won the votes of a tiny New Hampshire community that barely hung onto its tradition of being among the first to make their picks in the presidential primary.

 Bloomberg received three write-in votes, one from a Republican and two from Democrats.
 The remaining votes went to Pete Buttigieg and Bernie Sanders.

-Polls were opening later Tuesday in the rest of the state, some starting at 6 a.m.
+Polls opened later Tuesday in the rest of the state, some as early as 6 a.m.
 The first-in-the-nation presidential primary follows last week’s Iowa caucuses, which was plagued by technical issues that left both Bernie Sanders and Pete Buttigieg claiming victory.

 The small community, located near the Canadian border, had been in the spotlight for nearly 60 years for casting votes just after midnight in the country’s first presidential primary and in November general elections after latex balloon inventor Neil Tillotson bought the Balsams resort and arranged for the early voting at the hotel.
 The resort closed in 2011, but voting continued in a ski lodge or at a former culinary school nearby.

-“This is the First time I’ve ever picked up a Democrat ballot,” said Tillotson’s son Neil, who is the town moderator. ”I looked through the field of Democrat candidates and looked for someone that I could connect with on policies and could get things done.
-I believe Mike Bloomberg can win the presidency in November and get things done in a way I feel good about,” Neil Tillotson said.
+“This is the first time I’ve ever picked up a Democrat ballot,” said Tillotson’s son Neil, who is the town moderator. ”I looked through the field of Democrat candidates and looked for someone that I could connect with on policies and could get things done.
+I believe Mike Bloomberg can win the presidency in November and get things done in a way I feel good about.”

+Bloomberg skipped New Hampshire and other early voting states to wait for Super Tuesday.

 For years, Dixville Notch attracted many political candidates and a lot of media.
-It’s believed to have reached its peak voting population in 1988.
+It is believed to have reached its peak voting population in 1988.
 In the general election that year, 34 residents voted for Republican George H.W.
 Bush, and three voted for Democrat Michael Dukakis.

-This time around, only Colorado Sen. Michael Bennet visited Dixville Notch prior to the vote.
+This time around, only U.S. Sen. Michael Bennet, of Colorado, visited Dixville Notch prior to the vote.

 The lack of attention by 2020 candidates underscores the precarious situation the community is in.
 Last year, the attorney general’s office said Dixville Notch needed another official in order to hold a primary election after a person who previously held that role moved away.